Skip to content

 Complete these items before going live to ensure a successful launch:

-• Search promoted and acronyms/bookmarks configured
+• Microsoft Search bookmarks and acronyms configured for high-traffic terms

 Frequently Asked Questions

-How often should content be reviewed and updated?
+How often should content be reviewed?